hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ### 3.3 How to Talk About Scope

-Don't stress!
-As confusing as scope terminology can be, it usually isn't as difficult to talk about as you might think.
 It's usually a matter of *understanding your frame of reference*:

 * Use declared scope when you're talking about how an identifier is declared.
 * Use visibility scope when you're talking about the visibility of a specific identifier.
 * Use lexical scope when you want to talk about whether something is "in scope" -- that is, whether it is available for use.

-Think of it a little bit like giving directions to your home:

-* "Go to 37373 SW Couch St"
-* "Turn right at the mailbox, and I'm the 3rd house on the right."
-* "Catch the #77 bus from downtown."
-* "Buy a plane ticket to Seattle."
-* "Set your controls for the heart of the sun, but stop at the 3rd rock."

-These are all valid directions to where you might live, just using different frames of reference.

 ### 3.4 Summary